Davaff/OpenNotebooks/Marketing Resources/MARKETING_RESOURCES.md

 # Marketing Resources
-This file contains explanation for the app's marketinf resources used on the App Store.
+This file contains explanation for the app's marketing resources used on the App Store.
 The resources are split in four different folders.

 ## Folders